In Focus: Fruition Chocolate Works

 CHOCOLATE CONNOISSEUR ULTIMATE

 Your Ultimate Chocolate Passport is Here.
-Unlock EVERYTHING We’ve EVER Published, with a FREE Ultimate Guide and a FREE Annual Subscription, all for one shockingly low price...
+Unlock EVERYTHING We’ve EVER Published, with a FREE Ultimate Guide, all for one shockingly low price...

 Still, it wasn’t until Bryan returned to the CIA in 2008 that he finally found a niche in making chocolate.
 He took Chef Peter Grewelings intensive course on Chocolates and Confections, and the embers quickly escalated from a smolder to an inferno.

 He stayed late to ask questions… to learn new techniques.
 He grew fascinated with the process of actually making chocolate.

 “I really loved working with it, learning about confectionery, but wanted to know how chocolate was made.
 After some pestering, chef Greweling, drawing on a professional class he’d taken years before, set up a makeshift ball mill using a small pan coater.

 We used the stale, cardboard-tasting cocoa nibs from the CIA’s storeroom.
 He explained to me how to make chocolate, walking me through every step, using very rudimentary equipment, hoping I’d be able to make something palatable.

 The result was very crude.
 It tasted terrible… the texture was like greased sand.”